FastyBird/fastybird/src/FastyBird/Connector/Zigbee2Mqtt/docs/Configuration.md

 ### Create bridge

-According to naming convention, bridge device have to be created and configured with [Zigbee2MQTT](https://www.zigbee2mqtt.io) bridge.
+According to naming convention, bridge device have to be created and configured with [Zigbee2MQTT](https://www.zigbee2mqtt.io) service.

 After new connector is created you will be asked if you want to create new device: